mattermost/mattermost-handbook-1/source/people/staff-onboarding.md

 2. (People Ops) Meets with New Hire to make sure they feel welcome and have access to all tools needed.
 3. (Hiring Manager) Invites New Hire to the private "Staff" team and introduces New Hire in the [Welcome Channel](https://community.mattermost.com/private-core/channels/welcome) using the bio provided by the New Hire.
 4. (New Hire) Joins Mattermost and uses firstname.lastname as their username, adds full name, job title, and a photograph to their profile.
-5. (Hiring Manager) Meets with New Hire to set expectations for the week and answer any questions.
+5. (Hiring Manager) Meets with New Hire to set expectations for the week, introduce the 30/60/90 plan draft process [TEMPLATE NEEDED] and answer any questions.
 6. (People Ops) Schedules meetings with New Hire and Individual Contributors (IC) outside of their department.
 7. (Head of HR) Meets with New Hire to review required documentation (e.g. [I-9 documents](https://www.uscis.gov/i-9)).